-Amount Additional Signature Required Up to \$99.99 Requestor Signature \$100.00 - Requestor & Supervisor Signature \$4 , 999.99 \$5,000 - In addition to the signatures of the Requestor & \$ 24,999 9,999.99 Supervisor, the request must be submitted with evidence of comparative pricing and justification of vendor choice (minimum of three bids)Requestor, Supervisor, & Chief Financial Officer Signature Amounts In addition to the signatures of the Requestor, & the \$ 1 50,000 - Supervisor, and Chief Financial Officer, the request must \$ 100,000 99,999.99 be submitted to the Office of the President with include the signature of the CFO and evidence of competitive pricing.
-Amounts > In addition to the signatures of Requestor, Supervisor & \$100,000 CFO, the request must be submitted to the Office of the President, with evidence of competitive bidding managed by the COO of CFO Chief Operations Officer or Chief Financial Officer .
+Amount Additional Signature Required Up to \$99.99 Requestor Signature \$100.00 - Requestor & Supervisor Signature \$4,999.99 \$5,000 - \$ 9,999.99 Requestor, Supervisor, & Chief Financial Officer Signature Signature Signature Signature Amounts In addition to the signatures of the Requestor, \$ 10,000 - Supervisor, and Chief Financial Officer, the request must \$99,999.99 be submitted to the Office of the President with evidence of competitive pricing.
+Amounts > In addition to the signatures of Requestor, Supervisor & \$100,000 CFO, the request must be submitted to the Office of the President, with evidence of competitive bidding managed by the Chief Operations Officer or Chief Financial Officer.

-Requests shall not be split to avoid these listed criteria.
+Requests shall not be split to avoid listed criteria.